 7. Eric Burdon

-Eric Burdon is one of the most famous faces of 1960s British music, having served as the lead vocalist of not one but two successful bands.
+One of the most famous faces of 1960s British music was Eric Burdon, having served as the lead vocalist of not one but two successful bands.

 Today, Burdon is still performing at the age of 81, making sporadic TV appearances and guesting with performers such as Bruce Springsteen.